postlight/trimmings/docs/getting-started.md

 ## Your first feature

 Let's imagine you have three pages on your site.
 At the top of each page are three links.
 These links each point to one of the pages.
-The list of links is styled identically on each page, so to the user, it's not three lits of three links—it's just one menu.
+The list of links is styled identically on each page, so to the user, it's not three lists of three links—it's just one menu.

 ```
 <!DOCTYPE html>